j5py/containers/README.md

-# containers
+# Introduction to Containers with Docker, Kubernetes &amp; OpenShift
-Introduction to Containers w/ Docker, Kubernetes &amp; OpenShift (from IBM on Coursera).
+> From IBM on Coursera